 If you want to protect your family from financial ruin after death, funeral insurance can provide peace of mind for your family.

 How is the premium of a funeral plan calculated?

-Funeral benefit plans are typically priced based on current health conditions and the desired coverage amount.
-It also depends on the age of the insured person at the time of purchase.
+Funeral benefit plans are priced based on current health conditions and the desired coverage.
+It also depends on the insured person’s age at the purchase time.